 Do your SMEs need help to make a successful energy transition or to finance their innovative projects?
 Sowalfin's initiative Novalia (FR) is a good way to help them!

-In Flanders: you can join Samenklimaatactief (NL), an initiative of the city of Antwerp to drastically reduce the CO2 emissions of offices, light industry and shops in Flanders (present in Antwerp and Ghent).
+In Flanders: you can join Samenklimaatactief (NL), an initiative of the Antwerp city to drastically reduce the CO2 emissions of offices, light industry and shops in Flanders (present in Antwerp and Ghent).

 👨👩👧👧 Your citizens